-Tasks that are strictly recognition-based do not have such a requirement.
+Tools which are based on regular expression engines and which are used for recognition tasks will usually function as intended regardless of the presence of ambiguities.
 It is quite common for users of scripting languages to write regular expressions that are heavily ambiguous and it generally does not matter.
 As long as one of the potential matches is recognized, there can be any number of other matches present.
+In some parsing systems the run-time engine can employ a strategy for resolving ambiguities, for example always pursuing the longest possible match and discarding others.